 The new image is loaded in 12 seconds, with the speed limited only by the USB-CDC-ACM bandwidth.
 We could improve this since our RAM speed is hundreds of megabytes per second, although our bottleneck will be the USB 2.0 speeds.

-Once the new image is resident, you can soft reboot into the new firmware without having to get out of your chair.
+Once the new image is resident, you can soft reboot into the new firmware without having to get out of your chair or go to the datacenter.
 This greatly reduces the cycle time to test out new firmware builds and experiment with debugging.

 How an x86 really boots